ben-marlin/drawingovals/src/main/java/edu/guilford/README.md

     }
 }
 ```
-This private class will be a version of JPanel we can add custom methods to.
+This private class only exists inside of OvalDrawingFrame because it was defined inside it.
+It will be a version of JPanel we can add custom methods to, and because it is inside OvalDrawingFrame, it will have access to all the variables and methods of that class.
 Because we don't need it to do anything in particular, we don't need to write a constructor because it will default to the empty one from JPanel.
 We need to override the paintComponent method because we're going to draw on the panel, but leave it empty for now.

 Now we need to instantiate the panel.
 In the constructor, add this code after the line that sets the close operation.
 ```